raneemmagdy/JobSearchApp/README.md

 - `getUserById(userId: ID!)` - Fetch a specific user
 - `getAllCompanies` - Fetch all companies
 - `getCompanyById(CompanyId: ID!)` - Fetch a specific company
--
-⚡ _For a full list of endpoints and usage examples, check out the [Postman API Documentation](https://documenter.getpostman.com/view/26311189/2sAYdeMs9o)._
+⚡ _For a full list of endpoints and usage examples, check out the [GraphQl API Documentation](https://job-search-app-six.vercel.app/playground)._

 ---